FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

+??? tip
+    Clicking on the individual tasks will take you inside of that task to show the corresponding inputs and outputs.
+Use the back button to return to the entire workflow.
+Clicking on the text labels will take you to the location where this information is stored within the NOMAD archive (i.e., in the Data tab of this entry).

-There are a number of known workflows, such as MD simulations, that are recognized by the NOMAD parsers, which then populate the workflow section of the NOMAD archive automatically.
-Users can also upload custom workflows, which can be used to connect various uploaded entries.
-You can examine in example of this by scrolling down to the `Entry References` card.
+In addition to these standard workflows, users can also upload custom workflows, which can be used to connect various uploaded entries.
+You can examine an example of this by scrolling down to the **`Entry References`** card.
 Click on "Referenced by the following entries".
 You should see a single entry called "workflow_archive.yaml".
 Go to this entry by clicking the :fontawesome-solid-arrow-right: to the right.

 <div class="click-zoom">
     <label>